-Accordingly, what Cary points to as written or published CMS "policy" on how to calculate the VDA payment was not, in fact, such a policy.
+Accordingly, what Cary points to as written or published CMS "policy" on how to calculate the VDA payment is not, in fact, such a policy.

 Moreover, the fact that the Medicare Contractor may have previously calculated VDAs differently does not automatically mean there is a departure from a Medicare program "policy."
 The Board notes that the D.C.
 Circuit has confirmed that substantive Medicare reimbursement policy can be adopted through case-by-case adjudication.
-The fact that CMS may have directed the Medicare Contractor to calculate the VDA differently in this particular case (or even on a case-by-case basis, as presented to CMS) is not inconsistent with adopting a substantive policy through adjudication, and is different than the Allina situation where CMS posted publicly on its website a "nationwide" adoption of new substantive policy and applied it to all hospitals at one time.
-Indeed, the Board notes that VDA calculations, by their very nature, are provider specific and subject to appeal, as described at 42 C.F.R. § 412.108(d)(3).
-Moreover, the Board has had long standing disagreements with Medicare contractors (including the Medicare Contractor in this appeal) and the Administrator on their different interpretations and applications of the relevant statutes, regulations and Manual guidance regarding the calculation was unlawfully altered without going through notice and comment.
+This is different than the situation discussed by the Supreme Court in Allina, where a new substantive reimbursement policy was announced on the CMS website and was applied nationwide to all hospitals at one time.
+The fact that CMS may have directed the Medicare Contractor to calculate the VDA differently in this particular case (or even on a case-by-case basis, as presented to CMS) is not inconsistent with adopting a substantive policy through adjudication.
+Indeed, the Board notes that VDA calculations, by their very nature, are provider specific and subject to appeal, as delineated in 42 C.F.R. § 412.108(d)(3).
+Moreover, the Board has had long-standing disagreements with Medicare contractors (including the Medicare Contractor in this appeal) and the Administrator on their different interpretations and application of the relevant statutes, regulations and Manual guidance regarding the calculation of VDAs.
+Accordingly, the Board rejects Cary's APA and Allina arguments.